ianic/httpd/readme.md

 # httpd

-HTTP/HTTPS static file server in Zig with io_uring, kernel TLS
+HTTP/HTTPS static file server in Zig

 - Linux only, uses Linux specific io_uring and kernel TLS
-- min Linux kernel version is 6.12.-io_uring is not supported at old kernels, and features are added in each version, httpd depends on features added in kernel 6.12 (bind/listen, incremental buffer consumption).
+- min Linux kernel version is 6.12. io_uring is not supported at old kernels, and features are added in each version, httpd depends on features added in kernel 6.12 (bind/listen, incremental buffer consumption).
+- should be build with latest master Zig
 - single threaded
-- kernel TLS enables sendfile

 ## Precompress files